picnoir/yoshi-viz/README.md

 ##Dependancies

-Run pip to install the dependancies(Jinja2):
+Run pip to install the dependencies (Jinja2 and PyQt4):

 	% python3 setup.py install